stashed/mongodb/docs/mongodb.md

 ## Backup MongoDB

-This section will demonstrate how to backup MongoDB databse.
+This section will demonstrate how to backup MongoDB database.
 We are going to use [KubeDB](https://kubedb.com) to deploy a sample database.
 You can deploy your database using any method you want.
 We are using `KubeDB` because it automates some tasks that you have to do manually otherwise.

 ### Deploy Sample MongoDB Database